-For inference, we developed a flexible parametric Bayesian model that takes into account (i) whether or not a patient is a patient who would discontinue the treatment if assigned to it, (ii) that time to discontinuation is a continuous variable, and (iii) that both discontinuation and efficacy endpoints are subject to administrative censoring.
+For inference, we use a flexible parametric Bayesian model.
 In the motivating application, we used specific parametric models; however, the approach is more general and can also be implemented with alternative model specifications.
 All model components allow for the inclusion of baseline covariates, which makes the parametric assumptions more plausible and improves the prediction of the missing potential outcomes.
 It also potentially allows us to characterize the D patients by discontinuation time and the ND patients in terms of baseline covariates.
-This provides very useful information on the drug and has strong implications for further development: If AEs are associated to certain baseline characteristics and if patients who discontinue the treatment have a reduced treatment effect, one could investigate an optimized dosing regimen or improved AE management guideline for these patients in further research.
+This provides very useful and readily interpretable information, having substantial implications for further drug development: if AEs are associated with specific baseline characteristics and if patients who discontinue the treatment have a reduced treatment effect, one could investigate an optimized dosing regime or improved AEs management guideline for these patients in further research.

-Our approach enables us to decompose the ITT effect into the actual treatment effect for ND patients and the effects of initiating the treatment for D ones.
-Hence, it allows us to evaluate whether, e.g., a positive ITT effect results from either positive effects for each type of patients or only for some specific subgroups.

 In this work, we assume that covariates that are good predictors of outcome variables (time to event, discontinuation status, and time to discontinuation) are available.
-In practice, covariates or prognostic factors impacting time to progression or death are usually well discussed, recognized, and collected for specific disease areas, while baseline covariates that may impact the discontinuation status may not always be clear and readily available, especially for rare disease and novel treatment (as well as its chosen dosing regimen).
-At the design stage, it is hence important to assess potential covariates (based on earlier trials or clinical or mechanistic understanding) and make those covariates part of the data collection.
+In practice, covariates or prognostic factors impacting time to progression or death are usually well-discussed, recognized, and collected for specific disease areas.
+In contrast, baseline covariates that may impact the discontinuation status may not always be clear and readily available, especially for rare diseases and novel treatments (as well as its chosen dosing regimen).
+Hence, at the design stage, it is essential to assess potential covariates (based on earlier trials or clinical or mechanistic understanding) and make them part of the data collection.
 Our simulation study shows that the model performance strongly improves by including appropriate covariates in the analysis.